docker-monitor/consulgw/README.md

-# consulgw
-A consul api gateway
+# CONSULGW is a consul api server.